AdamWhittingham/tableware/README.md

 # Tableware

-Tableware is a tiny gem for making it easier to define data in an text table.
+Tableware is a tiny gem for making it easier to define data in a text table.
 Table rows are parsed into either arrays or hashes.

 For example: